andre-j3sus/ist-meic-notes/2nd-semester/sec/README.md

     * **Prevents Sybil attacks** - a single entity cannot control the network with more than 50% of the computational power, because it would be too expensive;
   * A block is considered **confirmed** after 6 blocks are added on top of it - decreasing the probability of the suffix chain being replaced;
   * **Mining pools** - miners join forces to increase the probability of solving the puzzle, and share the reward;
+    * **Feather forking attack** - mining pool can censor transactions, and then add a block with the censored transactions to the blockchain - to prevent this, the network should have a **decentralized mining pool**;
+  * A block is considered finalized if its **deep enough** in the blockchain, and the probability of being replaced is very low - however, this has latency;
+  * **Double spending attack** - an attacker sends a transaction to a merchant, and at the same time sends the same transaction to another address controlled by the attacker - the attacker can control the network to add the block with the transaction to the merchant, and then add a block with the transaction to the attacker's address - to prevent this, the merchant should wait for the transaction to be confirmed, and the attacker should control more than 50% of the computational power;
+  * **Selfish mining** - a miner can keep a block secret, and when another miner finds a block, the selfish miner can publish its block, and the network will choose the longest chain;
+  * **UTXO model** - Unspent Transaction Output - a transaction is a list of inputs and outputs, and the inputs are references to previous outputs; **keep track of unspent outputs**;
+    * Is not scalable, because the number of UTXOs grows with the number of transactions - **Utreexo** is a solution to this problem - **merkle tree** - kept by **full nodes** , and **compact state nodes** only keep the **root** of the tree;

 > #### Consensus vs PoW
 >